Build an HTML5 QR Code and Barcode Scanner for ASP.NET Core Web Apps (Server-Side C#)

 Common Developer Questions

-- How do I decode barcodes and QR codes from uploaded images in ASP.NET C#?
+• How do I decode QR codes from uploaded images in C# and return JSON with bounding points?

 Server-side decoding is well-suited for enterprise workflows, document intake pipelines, and applications where accuracy and control outweigh the need for offline or real-time scanning.